GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Observations and data reduction

-Integrating in the regions around GS\_4891 and GS\_4891\_n we obtain stellar masses of $5.5\pm0.6\times10^9$~${\rm M}_{\odot}$ and $1.3$~$\pm$~$0.1$~$\times$~$10^9$~${\rm M}_{\odot}$, respectively.
-We note that the sum of these stellar masses is lower than the previous estimations that included the two systems ($1.3\times10^{10}$~${\rm M}_{\odot}$); however, we ascribe this to the smaller, individual apertures used in the NIRSpec data, which only include $\sim50$\% of the total flux covered in the larger HST aperture.
+{Integrating the light in the regions around GS\_4891\_ext and GS\_4891\_n shown in the top-right panel of Figure~\ref{fig:flux_maps}, we obtain stellar masses of $7.1\pm0.3\times10^9$~${\rm M}_{\odot}$ and $1.3$~$\pm$~$0.1$~$\times$~$10^9$~${\rm M}_{\odot}$, respectively.
+We note that the sum of these stellar masses is slightly lower than the previous estimations that included the two systems ($1.3\times10^{10}$~${\rm M}_{\odot}$); however, we ascribe this disagreement to small differences in the area encompassed by our individual apertures and the one used in the HST data}.